-Budva is surrounded by sea and mountains, which makes the climate slightly warmer than in the capital Podgorica, that is located on highlands.
+Budva is surrounded by the sea and mountains, which makes the climate slightly warmer than in the capital Podgorica, that is located at higher altitude.

-Winter: Winter temperatures in Budva are mild, on average somewhere close to 10°C on the daytime.
-It’s still breezy in the evenings, and in the night-time the temperatures may drop below zero.
-It rains quite often in the wintertime.
+Winter: The average winter temperatures are mild, about 10°C during the daytime.
+It’s still breezy in the evening, and the night-time temperatures may drop below zero.
+It rains quite often in winter.

-Spring: In March and April, the temperatures can rise close to 20°C and even above.
+Spring: In March and April, the temperatures can rise to 20°C and even above.
 You still need a jacket in the mornings and evenings.
-The sea is still too cold for swimming, unless you bear cold temperatures.
-Rains occur less frequently.
+The sea is still too cold for swimming, unless you don't mind cold temperatures.
+It rains less frequently than in Winter.
 In May, there are already beach temperatures, and the thermometer climbs easily over 20 °C daily.

-Summer: June is probably the nicest month of all for a visit.
-In June, the temperatures climb often to 30°C, but not much over it.
-July and August are the hottest and driest months and the temperature in the shade can be close to 40°C.
+Summer: June is probably the nicest month for a visit.
+In June, temperatures climb often to 30°C, but not much over it.
+July and August are the hottest and driest months, and the shade temperature can be close to 40°C.

-Autumn: Early autumn is still very warm, and the beach season continues till mid-October, when the temperature begins to drop to 20°C and below.
-The average rain fall increases the further you go into the autumn.
+Autumn: Early autumn is still very warm, and the beach season continues till mid-October, after which temperatures begin to drop to 20°C and below.
+The average rainfall increases the further you go into the autumn.
 November is the rainiest month of the year in Budva.

 Translation: Janne Hietanummi